Skip to Content Top

 • DUI with a Child in the Vehicle: If you are arrested and charged with DUI and a child under the age of 18 was in the vehicle at the time of your arrest, you will face enhanced penalties.
 Enhanced penalties for DUI with a child in the vehicle include a minimum of 5 days in jail, a fine of up to $1,000, and a license suspension of 1 year.
 You will also be required to complete a substance abuse assessment and any recommended treatment or counseling, as well as have an ignition interlock device (IID) installed in your vehicle for a minimum of 18 months.
 If you refuse a breath test at the time of your arrest, your driver’s license will be suspended for 1 year, and you will not be eligible to apply for an ignition interlock license.

 It is important to note that you will be required to pay all fines and court costs in full before you can have your driver’s license reinstated.
 Additionally, you will be required to carry SR-22 insurance for a period of no less than 3 years after your driver’s license is reinstated.
 SR-22 insurance is significantly more expensive than standard auto insurance.
+The requirements tied to DUI convictions underscore the importance of proactive legal representation early in the process to potentially mitigate these consequences.

 These tests include:

-• Walk-and-turn test: The walk-and-turn test is conducted by asking the driver to walk in a straight line, heel-to-toe, turn around, and walk back to the starting point.
-The officer will look for certain “clues” of impairment, such as whether the driver is unable to maintain their balance, whether they take the wrong number of steps, or whether they step off the line.
+• Walk-And-Turn Test: The walk-and-turn test is conducted by asking the driver to walk in a straight line, heel-to-toe, turn around, and walk back to the starting point.
+The officer will look for certain "clues" of impairment, such as whether the driver is unable to maintain their balance, whether they take the wrong number of steps, or whether they step off the line.
 However, many other factors can cause a driver to fail this test, including poor weather conditions, poor lighting, or a medical condition.

-• One-leg stand test: The one-leg stand test is conducted by asking the driver to stand on one leg and count to 30.
-The officer will look for certain “clues” of impairment, such as whether the driver is unable to maintain their balance, whether they use their arms to balance, or whether they put their foot down.
+• One-Leg Stand Test: The one-leg stand test is conducted by asking the driver to stand on one leg and count to 30.
+The officer will look for certain "clues" of impairment, such as whether the driver is unable to maintain their balance, whether they use their arms to balance, or whether they put their foot down.
 However, many other factors can cause a driver to fail this test, including poor weather conditions, poor lighting, or a medical condition.

-How to Fight a DUI Charge
+How to Fight a DUI Charge in Tulsa

-If you have been arrested and charged with DUI, it is important to remember that you have the right to defend yourself.
+If you have been arrested and charged with DUI, it is important to remember you have the right to defend yourself.
 The prosecution has the burden of proving your guilt beyond a reasonable doubt, and a skilled DUI defense lawyer can help you build an effective defense strategy.

 Here are a few potential defense strategies for DUI in Oklahoma:

-• Challenging the police officer’s testimony: In many DUI cases, the police officer’s testimony is the primary evidence against the defendant.
+• Challenging the Police Officer’s Testimony: In many DUI cases, the police officer’s testimony is the primary evidence against the defendant.
 A skilled DUI defense attorney can help you challenge the police officer’s testimony and work to have the evidence suppressed.

-• Negotiating a plea agreement: If the evidence against you is strong, you may be able to negotiate a plea agreement with the prosecution.
-In some cases, the prosecution may be willing to reduce your DUI charge to a “wet reckless” or even a “dry reckless,” both of which carry significantly reduced penalties.
+• Negotiating a Plea Agreement: If the evidence against you is strong, you may be able to negotiate a plea agreement with the prosecution.
+In some cases, the prosecution may be willing to reduce your DUI charge to a "wet reckless" or even a "dry reckless," both of which carry significantly reduced penalties.